linux development logo

 New size

-The resizing process starts (takes a while) and when it finishes it looks as expected
+The resize operation starts (takes a while) and finishes as expected.

 Final result